-So, when an employee lodged a complaint against its employer for failing to investigate a complaint of harassment, the Ontario Labour Relations Board (OLRB) denied him on the basis that the Act does not impose a positive duty on the employer to investigate complaints of harassment [Investa Financial Services Inc and Industrial Alliance Insurance and Financial Services Inc 2011 CanLII 30897 (ON LRB)].
+So, when an employee lodged a complaint against their employer for failing to investigate a complaint of harassment, the Ontario Labour Relations Board (OLRB) denied him on the basis that the Act does not impose a positive duty on the employer to investigate complaints of harassment [Investa Financial Services Inc and Industrial Alliance Insurance and Financial Services Inc 2011 CanLII 30897 (ON LRB)].

-A few years later, the OLRB again had a similar case before them and affirmed their earlier decision saying that “…the Act places no obligation on employers to provide a harassment free workplace or to provide any specific type of investigation or outcome of a harassment complaint”.
+A few years later, the OLRB again had a similar case before them and affirmed their earlier decision saying that “…the Act places no obligation on employers to provide a harassment-free workplace or to provide any specific type of investigation or outcome of a harassment complaint”.

 But, since September 8, 2016, the rules of the game have changed.
 The Act was amended and now employers’ responsibilities are significantly bolstered when it comes to workplace harassment.
 Employers can no longer simply create a harassment policy and sit on their laurels.
 They now have a positive duty to address harassment in the workplace on an ongoing basis.

 And if you think that implementing the changes required is too much work, or you just don’t have time for it… think again!
 In February 2017 a company was fined $70,000 for failing to comply with Ministry of Labour orders requiring them to develop workplace harassment and violence prevention programs – $10,000 per count of non-compliance.
 You can read about it here.

 Here’s what Ontario dentist employers need to know about the amendments and their new obligations:

 Workplace Sexual Harassment

 The Act now states that “workplace harassment” includes workplace sexual harassment and it defines “workplace sexual harassment” as: